Esri/cityengine_for_rhino/README.md

 ### Debug the native code

-For debugging, keep the `Release` configuration (we always generate PDBs) and turn off the C++ optimizations in the PumaCodecs and PumaRhino C++ project properties.
+For debugging, keep the `Release` configuration (we always generate PDBs) and turn off the C++ optimizations in the `RinoCodecs` and `CityEngineRhino` C++ project properties.
 Rebuild and attach the debugger to Rhino and set breakpoints.

 ## Release Notes